-Many people both black and white say that even after 10 years of living in Japan, they still feel like an outsider even though people are very polite and friendly.
+Many people both black and white say that even after 10 years of living in Japan, they still feel like an outsider, even though people are generally very polite and friendly.
 However, this is part and parcel of living in a 95% homogenous culture, and it is definitely not something that should stop you from seeking work in Japan.

 If you want a high salary, then Dubai is a great place to teach.
 The average pay for ESL teachers is $3,300-$5,500 per month.
 Salaries are set by the institution and will differ from school to school, based on the teacher’s experience and qualifications.

 You’ll also find teachers here of every race and description.
 While there are some places that place a strong emphasis on white teachers, there are plenty of opportunities for black tefl teachers.